ramit21/Spring-Security-Demo/README.md

 	"role": "admin"
 }
 ```
-In the repsone you will get the JWT autorization token.
+In the response you will get the JWT authorization token.

-6. Copy the token and paste it in header agains key “Authorisation” and redo request 4 above, and see the response coming.
+6. Copy the token and paste it in header against key “Authorization” and redo request 4 above, and see the response coming.
 7. Time to test Basic auth now.
 Try to hit the following url:
 	```
 	http://localhost:8080/basic/hello
 	```
 	And see the authentication fail.
 8. Now try to login using Basic auth, providing the user name and un-encrypted password as present in
-BasicSecurityConfig.java.
-ie. user/password
+BasicSecurityConfig.java. ie. user/password

 Note the authorization token in the header with encoded Basic token.

 9. Now hit the admin url using admin's credential:admin/adminpass

 ```